mv2devnul/taglib/README.md

 * [MP3Diags](http://mp3diags.sourceforge.net/): Good GUI-based-tool.
 Tends to slow, but very thorough.
 * [MediaInfo](http://mediaarea.net/en/MediaInfo): C++, can dump out all the info to command line and also has a GUI.
 * [The MP4 Book](http://www.amazon.com/gp/search?index=books&linkCode=qs&keywords=0130616214): I actually didn't order this until well into writing this code.
 What a maroon.
-  It would have saved me TONS of time.
+  It would have saved me *TONS* of time.

----

 # General Notes